OgGhostJelly/ogj-ferium/README.md

     https://github.com/OgGhostJelly/ferium/assets/60034030/857e8d27-372d-4cdd-90af-b0d77cb7e90c
   </details>

-- Upgrade all your mods to the latest compatible version in one command, `ogj-ferium upgrade`
+- Upgrade your mods and configure Minecraft in one command, `ogj-ferium upgrade`
   - Ferium checks that the version being downloaded is the latest one that is compatible with the configured mod loader and Minecraft version
-- Create multiple profiles and configure different mod loaders, Minecraft versions, output directories, and mods for each
+- Create multiple profiles and configure different mod loaders, Minecraft versions, mods, etc. for each

 ## Installation